Memorabilia and Elusive Manuscripts:

 David Hamlin Beardsley did indeed operate a school in Baltimore, advertising in the local newspaper:

 Having experienced the War of 1812 in Baltimore, Beardsley lived through the Civil War dying in 1870.
-The former school teacher from Baltimore was concerned about the economic costs of the war to both sides but also to his friend, a firm supporter of the Union.
+The former school teacher from Baltimore was concerned about the economic costs of the war to both sides but also cautioned his friend, a firm supporter of the Union to not be too optimistic.

 1860 Census; Census Place: Abington, Plymouth, Massachusetts; Page: 280; Family History Library Film: 803518.
 Jonathan’s son Moses Noyes was 16 in 1860.
 He volunteered to serve in the 12th Massachusetts Regiment and served at Antietam and Gettysburg. https://babel.hathitrust.org/